 If all of this happens in consciousness, what does it matter if we have an open mind or not?
 It is true that if the opening is deep enough, consciousness will literally “change our mind”.
 But most of the steps we take on our journey will not be apparent cliff-jumpers.
 They will be small steps forward in opening.
 Incremental discovery, just as we experienced growing up and into the world.
 The spiritual journey is no different.

 If the mind is feeling a resistance to what is happening, this can get in the way of what takes place.
 We will experience discomfort and difficulty.
-We will loose the opening that has begun.
+We will lose the opening that has begun.
 I have seen this many times.
 Friends who stepped through a door and then fell back as they were unwilling to be with what had begun.
 Uncomfortable with standing in the light.

 But this is not a bad thing.
 All of us have our places of resistance and holding.
 It is the dance itself – step forward and back, then do see do. (laughs) Eventually we become comfortable with riding a bike, speaking in public or seeing the angels around us.
 We step progressively deeper into the life we are.
 Together.